Secure Channel Specifics

 Description

-This consists of a static set of bytes can can be retrieved with a GET DATA command (INS 0xca) and TAG 0x9f7f after selecting the SD application.
+This consists of a static set of bytes that can be retrieved with a GET DATA command (INS 0xca) and TAG 0x9f7f after selecting the SD application.

 The response is 42 bytes that can be parsed into different fields with different meanings.
-However, Yubico elected not to attribute any specific meaning to 40 of those bytes.
+However, Yubico does not attribute any specific meaning to 40 of those bytes.
 Only the first two bytes are meaningful.

 Example Command

-To retrieve the value (scroll horizontally if necessary):
+To retrieve the value use the command: Scroll horizontally, if needed.

 opensc-tool -c default -s '00a4040008a000000151000000' -s '00ca9f7f'